GeraldIhekwaba/Honeypot-Project/README.md

   - Splunk Universal Forwarder: A lightweight agent used to collect and forward log data to a Splunk Enterprise instance.
   - Splunk Enterprise: A software platform for indexing, searching, and visualizing large volumes of machine-generated data.

+Note: Images are included throughout this document for better clarification of the steps and procedures carried out during the project.
+These visuals are meant to provide further understanding and guidance on specific actions, such as configuration files, commands, and user interfaces.

 ## Setup/Configuration Instructions
 #### Installation and Configuration of Cowrie
 Before installing Cowrie, it’s necessary to configure the SSH service to listen on a different port, such as port 2222, rather than the default port 22.
 To do this, go to the SSH configuration file located at /etc/ssh/sshd_config, and modify the listening port. [_(Click here to view the port change)_](/Screenshots/sshconfiguration.png)